dracula/dracula-theme/README.md

 ## Credits

-Special thanks to the creators who inspired the beginning of Dracula:
+Special thanks to the creators who inspired the creation of Dracula:

 - [@chenluois](http://mouapp.com/) for the color palette inspiration
 - [@aziz](http://tmtheme-editor.herokuapp.com/) for the theme editor tools